Goldman Sachs executive indicted on rape charge

 Jason Lee, 37, was indicted on Wednesday on one felony charge of first-degree rape and two misdemeanor charges of assault and sexual misconduct, according to the filings.

-The court documents do not name Lee's employer, but Reuters has verified that he works at Goldman Sachs.
+The court documents do not name Lee's employer, but Reuters independently verified that he works at Goldman Sachs.

-An attorney for Lee was quoted by The New York Times last week as saying his client "adamantly denies the allegations."
-Lee's attorneys did not immediately respond to a request for comment on the indictment.
+He is scheduled to be arraigned before Judge Barbara Kahn in Suffolk County Court in Riverhead on Sept.
+20, according to the court filings.

-Lee is scheduled to be arraigned before Judge Barbara Kahn in Suffolk County Court in Riverhead on September 20, according to the court filings.
+Lee's attorney, Brian Desesa, did not immediately respond to a request for comment.
+Goldman Sachs declined to comment.

 A Financial Industry Regulatory Authority record shows Lee has worked for Goldman since March 1998.
 A biography posted on the website of the Milken Institute said he "led many of the firm's most complicated financing and risk-management transactions for corporate clients" as a manager of convertible and equity derivative originations.